creationrose/blog/README.md

 #Blogger

 This blog is useful for adding topics of interests.
-You can also add comments to posts.
+This is step 2 and uses a different database in order to be able to fix mistakes on either assessment separately.

 ##Author